GE S-22X Tombstone Radio with Clock (1934)

-  To avoid scratching the cabinet top, I laid a thin piece poster board
+To avoid scratching the cabinet top, I laid a thin piece of poster board

-under the file and sandpaper as I worked.
+under the file and sandpaper.
 The sanding also removed

 a few tiny bits of glue peeking out from the edge of the new veneer.

-Now I had a nice piece of unfinished veneer glued to a dark, unrestored cabinet.
+Now, I had a piece of unfinished veneer glued to a dark, unrestored cabinet.

-I sanded the new piece with very fine paper, then cleaned
+I sanded the new piece with very fine paper and cleaned

 it again with paint thinner.
 (In the next photo, the darker spots on